 One of the most famous urban legends is the myth of Bloody Mary.
 Go into a room, turn the lights out, and look into the mirror while saying her name three times.
 Your girl Mary will then appear!

-In the earliest versions of this tale, an unwed woman would see the face of the man she’d marry in the glass.
-However, if she was destined to die alone, she’d see a skull.
+In the earliest versions of this tale, the story goes that an unwed woman would see the face of the man she’d marry in the glass.
+However, if she were destined to die alone, she’d see a skull.

-The story eventually evolved into something more sinister where participants would see the bloody face of a woman.
-Do you dare summon her
+The story eventually evolved into something more sinister where participants would see the bloody face of the evil spirit.
+Do you dare summon her?